spencerc99/spencerc99.github.io/content/_index.md

 ---
-title: "Spencer Chang | creative technologist, story crafter, optimist"
+title: "Spencer Chang | creative technologist, developer of poetics, dream researcher"
-description: "Spencer is a creative technologist and stubborn optimist in San Francisco.
-He creates playful and intimate software and crafts stories through words and lenses."
+description: "Spencer is a creative technologist, developer of poetics, and dream researcher in San Francisco.
+He creates playful and intimate software and words to imagine alternative futures of computing."
-image: "/assets/companion-in-a-box-final.png"
 ---

-<i>creative technologist, poet developer, playful researcher</i>
+<i>creative technologist, developer of poetics, dream researcher</i>

 <p>
     <details>